3D-Herschel: Constraining Dust Emission with Panchromatic Modeling of 3D-HST Galaxies

 Overall, the parameters do not exhibit systematic offsets under the new modeling constraints; most histograms are centered around $\Delta = 0$ (red line).
 The inferred ages are an exception, showing a tendency toward older ages, though a majority ($\sim73\%$) of the sample remains within the 1$\sigma$ uncertainty.

-In each scatter subplot of Figure \ref{fig:cornerplot}, the 1$\sigma$ uncertainty box is outlined, corresponding to the median upper and lower 1$\sigma$ uncertainty of the respective parameter along that axis.
-The individual 1$\sigma$ uncertainties are calculated by computing the distance between the median 84th and 50th percentile values for the upper uncertainty, and the median 50th and 16th percentile values for the lower uncertainty.
-The 84th, 50th, and 16th percentile values are taken from the fits with no Herschel photometry.
+In each scatter subplot of Figure \ref{fig:cornerplot}, the 1$\sigma$ uncertainty box is outlined, corresponding to the median upper and lower 1$\sigma$ uncertainty of the respective parameter along that axis, taken from the fits with no Herschel photometry.
 The blue box in the upper left corner of each subplot in Figure \ref{fig:cornerplot} shows the percentage of the population within the 1$\sigma$ region, indicating that most objects (55-69\%) deviate by less than 1$\sigma$ for the selected properties.
 However, the outliers show clear correlations when FIR constraints are added: dust attenuation ($\tau_{\mathrm{diffuse}}$ and $\tau_{\mathrm{birthcloud}}$) increases with higher SFRs and decreases stellar age.
 Based on these initial results, adding Herschel photometry does not introduce significant systematic offsets in the median inferences of key properties.
-Importantly, the inferred star-forming main sequence (SFMS) estimated from our sample of 34,443 objects is not systematically offset and remains in agreement with the previous fits presented in \citet{Leja2022}, showing an average deviation in the median (ridge) SFR of 0.1$\pm$0.07 dex and no greater than $\sim$0.25 dex for a fixed stellar mass.
+Consequently, the inferred star-forming main sequence (SFMS) estimated from our sample of 34,443 objects is not systematically offset and remains in agreement with the previous fits presented in \citet{Leja2022}, showing an average deviation in the median (ridge) SFR of 0.1$\pm$0.07 dex and no greater than $\sim$0.25 dex for a fixed stellar mass.
 We defer a more in-depth discussion of the SFMS to Section \ref{subsec:SFMS}.

 Herschel imaging is intrinsically low-resolution, and even after the deblending, a majority of measurements in our mass-limited sample are upper limits ($\gtrsim$ 90\%).
 Nevertheless, these upper limits still provide meaningful constraints in the modeling.
 For example, at low signal-to-noise (SNR $\approx 1$ for all 100, 160, 250, and 350\micron\ observations), the median uncertainties in log(SFR), $\mathrm{log(Z/Z_{\odot}})$, and $\tau_{\mathrm{diffuse}}$ are reduced by 0.06, 0.09, and 0.08 dex, respectively, relative to fits without Herschel photometry.